Education for Diversity in Primary Education G (11344.1)

 Work placement, internships or practicums

-This unit incorporates a 15-day professional experience placement and therefore additional student responsibilities are required in addition to those described in section 6.
-Work-place learning requires strict adherence to professional practice principles and ethics.
-Client /patient confidentiality must always be maintained, including for assessment items such as reports or essays.
-The professional nature of this unit also requires 100% participation at all learning activities (see section 3) for the successful completion of this unit (also see section 6c).
-If attendance requirements cannot be satisfied (e.g. timetable clash), it is recommended that you contact the Academic Programs Team to discuss re-scheduling this unit.
+This unit involves a professional experience placement and therefore, additional student responsibilities are required in addition to those described in section 6.
+Workplace learning requires strict adherence to professional practice principles and ethics.
+School student and staff confidentiality must always be maintained (refer policies on ATES - Professional Experience Handbook, ACT ED Teachers' Code of Professional Practice (or equivalent) and Student Conduct Rules), including for assessment items such as reports or essays.
+The professional nature of this unit also requires 100% participation for the 10 days placement.
+If attendance requirements cannot be satisfied (e.g., timetable clash), it is recommended that you contact the Academic Programs Team to discuss re-scheduling this unit.

 Provision of information to the group